skilld-labs/kaizer/scripts/component-generator/README.md

 ## Installation

-Run from generated theme `yarn cc` or `make cc`.
+Run from generated theme `yarn cc` or via docker `make cc`.
 Component generator is smart, so it will ask you several questions in console once you have executed one of those commands.
 Once script execution is finished - you will find your newly created component in
 `templates/components/[type of integration]/` folder.